ayushsingh1609/group_1_python/stock_predictor_app/README.md

 Readme

-# TradeVision AI
+# StockForecast

 ## Overview
-TradeVision AI is a machine learning-powered web application that predicts stock price movements and simulates trading strategies.
+StockForecast is a machine learning-powered web application that we developed for our Python 2 Group Assignmenet that predicts stock price movements and simulates trading strategies.
 The system is designed to provide retail investors and finance enthusiasts with informed insights derived from real-time financial data and AI predictions.

 ## Features
 - Company-specific dashboards with detailed analysis